tfsjohan/cv/README.md

 **I'm after meaning, not metrics.** The work doesn't have to be huge.
 It has to be real.
 Something that helps, simplifies, touches.
 Something that makes someone's day a little more coherent.
 And honestly?
 I need to believe in it.
 If I don't, you'll sense it, and we're both wasting time.

 **I want to give back.** I can't do that if I'm in the wrong place.
-But when the environment is right, I'm genuinely awesome at lifting the people around me.
+But when the environment is right, lifting the people around me comes naturally.
 Not through heroics.
 Through clarity, pragmatism, and a real belief in the work we're building together.

 ---